colonyengine/colony/README.md

 ## Install

+NOTE: Virality will only work on sbcl 2.0.5 or before.
+There was some change in 2.0.6 that causes Virality to not load and we are in the process of figuring out why.

 This system is not yet available to be installed automatically with Quicklisp.

 To manually install such that Quicklisp will be able to find ViralityEngine,